zoom-studio/react-menu-list/README.md

 * `ButtonComponent`: Optional prop that allows a different component to be used instead of an html `<button>`.
 The component passed here must support a `domRef` prop which is passed as a ref to the button's DOM element.
+* `buttonProps`: Optional object that will be merged with the props passed to the button component.

 A MenuButton has the following public methods: